rollerozxa/voxelmanip.se/_projects/luascript-cheatsheet.md

 repo: https://github.com/principia-game/luascript-cheatsheet
 ---

 [Principia](/projects/principia/) is a physics-based sandbox game that contains, among many other things, scripting support using the easily embeddable Lua language.
-It provides its own API on top of the Lua standard library that interfaces with the game world and provides additional functionality
+It provides its own API on top of the Lua standard library that both interfaces with the game world and provides additional functionality for all sorts of creations.

 <!--more-->